-First 5 Alameda County commits to the responsible stewardship of these precious public resources, in partnership with the City of Oakland, Alameda County Board of Supervisors, community governance and advisory bodies, and other early care and education partners, particularly parents/caregivers and early care and education professionals.
-The Oakland Children's Initiative (Measure AA) and the Children's Health and Child Care Initiative for Alameda County (Measure C) will benefit Oakland and Alameda County's early childhood system of care broadly and will impact First 5 Alameda County as the county's only governmental agency solely dedicated to families/caregivers with children 0-5 by:
+First 5 Alameda County commits to the responsible stewardship of these precious public resources, in partnership with local public agencies, community governance and advisory bodies, and other early care and education partners, particularly parents/caregivers and early care and education professionals.
+Both the Oakland Children's Initiative (Measure AA) and the Children's Health and Child Care Initiative for Alameda County (Measure C) will benefit the early childhood system of care in Oakland and Alameda County.
+These initiatives will impact First 5 Alameda County as the county's only governmental agency solely dedicated to families/ caregivers with children 0-5 by:

-- Aligning new investment with our current investments and providing resources for backbone support to the early childhood system - Allowing us to leverage our subject matter expertise, community partnerships, and infrastructure - Facilitating integration with our programming and fiscal leveraging of Proposition 10, Measure AA, and Measure C, in addition to federal, state, local, and philanthropic funds - Leveraging the flexible Proposition 10 dollars to fund components of the early childhood system (e.g., birth equity, neighborhood investments) - Shifting our role, budget, operations, scale (i.e., staff and contracts), and community and public partnerships
+- Aligning new investment with our current investments and providing resources for backbone support to the early childhood system - Allowing us to leverage our subject matter expertise, community partnerships, and infrastructure - Facilitating integration with our programming and fiscal leveraging of Proposition 10, Measure AA, and Measure C, in addition to federal, state, local, and philanthropic funds

+- Leveraging the flexible Proposition 10 dollars to fund components of the early childhood system (e.g., birth equity, neighborhood investments) - Shifting our role, budget, operations, scale (i.e., staff and contracts), and community and public partnerships federal, state, and local funding streams to build a more coordinated, efficient, effective, and equity-centered early childhood system in Alameda County.